getalp/wikIR/README.md

 ### Train and evaluate neural networks for ad-hoc IR with matchzoo

-To reproduce our results with matchzoo models, call
+To reproduce our results with matchzoo models on the dev dataset, call
 ```bash
 python matchzoo_experiment.py -c config.json
 ```

 ### Display results
-To compute statistical significance against BM25 with Student t-test with Bonferroni correction and display the results, call
+To compute statistical significance against BM25 with Student t-test with Bonferroni correction and display the results of the dev dataset, call

 ```bash
 python display_res.py -c config.json
 ```
+Change "collection_path" in the config.json file if you want to train and display results on the full dataset

 ## Downloads